CDDLeiden/mol_weld/README.md

 # mol_weld
-RDKit implementation to weld core with different R-groups
+Using RDKit to connect r-groups to core